-If you’re an athlete trying to get recruited to play in college, then you KNOW you need to have video.
+(Updated 2021) If you’re an athlete trying to get recruited to play in college, then you KNOW you need to have video.
 You have several options for creating your video from doing-it-yourself to hiring someone who specializes in recruiting videos.
 I’m a big believer in starting with the cheapest option first.
 If nothing else, after you create a video with your phone, you will appreciate that much more the professional’s product that you eventually get.
 So I’ve collected a list of resources you can use to shoot video with your smart phone.
 (I may receive a small commission for some of the products.)

 If you want a general overview, start with my post on 9 Resources for Creating Your Own Softball or Baseball Video.
 I’ve listed below the one must read resource from the post so you can skip it if you want to get started right away.

 Step 1: Know How to Use Your Phone

 If you haven’t tried to use your phone as a video recorder, I suggest you try first to establish what you don’t know about using it.
 The easiest way to do this is to just try to record something outside–you know, learning by doing.
 Then visit these websites for more information.

 - How To Shoot Better Video With Your Phone (video)

 - How to Video Sports With a Phone